BOJ's Kuroda dismisses need for additional stimulus

 But the central bank is likely to maintain its bullish price forecasts and predict consumer inflation accelerating towards 2 percent in coming years, on a view that brisker economic conditions will push up wages and prices.

-(Additional reporting by Kaori Kaneko and Dominic Lau; Editing by Eric Meijer, John Mair and William Mallard)
+(Additional reporting by Kaori Kaneko and Dominic Lau; Edting by Eric Meijer, John Mair and William Mallard)